Ekumen-OS/beluga/beluga_amcl/docs/PARAMETERS.md

 ### Compatibility Notes

-- Both `diff` and `omni` motion models in Beluga AMCL correspond to `diff-corrected` and `omni-corrected` motion models in Naviation AMCL.
+- Beluga AMCL supports `diff-corrected` and `omni-corrected` motion models, older `diff` and `omni` models from Navigation AMCL were not implemented.
 - Unlike Navigation AMCL, Beluga AMCL needs both `laser_max_range` and `laser_min_range` to be specified (ie. -1.0 is not a valid value).
-- When applying any of the motion checks (see `update_min_a`, `update_min_d`), Navigation AMCL skips the filter update entirely until the conditions are met, while Beluga AMCL skips only the resampling step (sensor and motion updates are not skipped).

 ## Additional Notes